 Inflammation is your body’s natural response to injury, infection, or internal disturbance .
 When your body is in a state of inflammation, inflammatory compounds are released that cause an inflammatory response in the body.
 Causes of inflammation are: chronic or acute injury, an infection, gut imbalances, or even intense exercise.
 Inflammation can cause higher androgen production and insulin resistance.

 Symptoms Include: bloating, IBS like symptoms, skin conditions such as eczema and psoriasis, difficulties losing weight, allergies, asthma, chronic fatigue

 What You Can Do About It: Address gut health, incorporate antioxidants into your diet, address vitamin and mineral deficiencies, incorporate certain supplements (under guidance of registered dietitian).

 3. Lifestyle Choices

-A diet high in processed foods, sugar, and fat but low in protein, healthy fats, fiber and exercise can cause insulin resistance and inflammation to worsen as well as cause gut microbiome disturbances.
+A diet high in processed foods, sugar, and fat and low in protein, healthy fats, fiber and exercise can cause insulin resistance and inflammation to worsen as well as cause gut microbiome disturbances.
 The gut microbiome plays a huge role in how our body functions.
 We know that gut microbiome diversity can play a role with blood sugar balance, weight, metabolism, inflammation, digestion and absorption and mood.
 Recent studies have shown that women with PCOS have a less diverse gut microbiome than women without PCOS.

 Symptoms Include: gut disturbances such as bloating, diarrhea, constipation, heartburn, gas, acne/skin issues, insulin resistance, inflammation, weight gain, sugar cravings